 Systematic error as the name implies is a consistent or reoccurring error that is caused by incorrect use or generally bad experimental equipment.
 With systematic error, you can expect the result of each experiment to differ from the value in the original data.

 This is also known as systematic bias because the errors will hide the correct result, thus leading the researcher to wrong conclusions

-In the following paragraphs, we are going to explore the types of systematic error, the causes of this error, how to identify the systematic error, and how you can avoid it in your research.
+In the following paragraphs, we are going to explore the types of systematic errors, the causes of these errors, how to identify the systematic error, and how you can avoid it in your research.

 Use for free: Equipment Inspection Form Template

 There are two types of systematic error which are offset error and scale factor error.
 These two types of systematic errors have their distinct attributes as will be seen below.